 Articles

-England’s fitness will win a close match Posted about 11 years ago
+England’s fitness will win a close match Posted over 11 years ago

 The way France laboured in defeat against Wales in the last round of the Six Nations offered a flashback to old England: scrummaging, mauling and trying to blast their way over the gainline, hoping a defender missed a tackle.